shorepine/tulipcc/docs/tulip_flashing.md

 sudo apt install cmake ninja-build dfu-util virtualenv
 ```

 For both macOS & Linux, next, download the supported version of ESP-IDF.
-That is currently 5.2.
-[You can download it directly here.](https://dl.espressif.com/github_assets/espressif/esp-idf/releases/download/v5.2/esp-idf-v5.2.zip) Unpack it to a folder.
+That is currently a pre-release of 5.4.
+You need to get this with `git`, so install that if you don't already have it.
+Once Espressif updates the release, we can provide a direct download link that's a bit easier.

 I like to keep them in `~/esp/`, as you'll likely want to use different versions eventually.
-So we'll assume it's in `~/esp/esp-idf-v5.2`.
+So we'll assume it's in `~/esp/esp-idf`.

 Also, clone this Tulip repository.
 We'll assume it's in `~/tulipcc`.